andy-graybeal/Cybersecurity-Playbook/CYBR-1100- Security-Awareness/Milestone_01/CommunitySummary.md

 ---

 ✍️ *This project will help raise awareness among my peers while reinforcing the practical skills we are all building in the CNS program.*

+---

+### 📌 Acknowledgment
+*This profile was drafted with assistance from ChatGPT (SAGE – Smart AI Guide for Education), OpenAI, 2025.*